orb-lang/helm/doc/md/helm/modeselektor.md

 `shiftMode` is the gear stick which drives the state\.
 It encapsulates the state changes needed to switch between them\.

-I'm going to go ahead and weld on `search` before I start waxing eloquent\.

 #### ModeS\.closet